-Starting with WinZip 20.5, a set of 5 background tools are included to manage files you may have forgotten about in various folders.
+Starting with WinZip 23.0, WinZip Background Tools have been simplified and made to be easliy configured by you.
 These tools can help you to regain space on your system and securely store or delete files.

 After selecting your files to clean and setting the options you desire, you will need to choose one out of four possible actions, which are: